FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 for a chapter on the subject.

 For the reasons stated above, gold and silver coins were replaced by banknotes.
-In order to defeatforgery, tampering and counterfeiting, manufacturers of banknotes introduced many technological security measures, such as special types of paper, micro printing, intaglio printing, watermarks, guilloché, holograms, security threads, magnetic ink, etc. One of the most famous security printers, who helped in the creation of these technologies, was Thomas de la Rue (1793 -- 1866), who founded the De La Rue plc, which today sells high-security paper and printing technology for over 150 national currencies.
+In order to counteract forgery, tampering and counterfeiting, manufacturers of banknotes introduced many technological security measures, such as special types of paper, micro printing, intaglio printing, watermarks, guilloché, holograms, security threads, magnetic ink, etc. One of the most famous experts in security printing, who helped in the creation of these technologies, was Thomas de la Rue (1793 -- 1866).
+He founded the De La Rue plc, which today sells high-security paper and printing technology for over 150 national currencies.

-The function of  banknotes, which a citizen holds in his or her possession, is to remind the society that its members owe a certain value of services and goods to that particular citizen.
+The function of  banknotes, which a citizen holds in his or her possession, is to remind society that its members owe a certain value of services and goods to that particular citizen.
 It was introduced when the number of citizens became so large that a person, like the Awaian girl, could not remember who should pay her a debt of gratitude.
-The advent of computers permitted the storing of commercial transaction records in a data base.
-The buyer and seller can access the data base through a smart card personalized to the buyer.
+The advent of computers permitted the storing of commercial transaction records in a database.
+The buyer and seller can access the database through a smart card personalized to the buyer.
 This new technology is known as digital currency.

 It is easy to forecast the type of technology that the future